skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > out how far volcanic ash can spread, how deep it gets, and how long
 > it hangs around once the mountain settles down.
 I wanted to create a
 > situation where the mountain itself was perilous to approach, but I
-> didn’t want to go Pompei on them.
+> didn't want to go Pompei on them.
 The island itself should be fine
 > once they dust everything off.

 By morning they draw near the sea and find they are at last escaping